+Dear Colleagues, Here are some notes on these remarks.
+Boyan, perhaps you can use these when you do the first re-write.
+Warmly, Dennis

 Limited contribution

-Generally, there’s not a lot we can do, but maybe stress more on the contribution, e.g. in the introduction of Section 4
+Generally, there’s not a lot we can do, but maybe stress more on the contribution, e.g. in the introduction of Section 4 It’s usually good to mention the contribution in the beginning and then maybe repeat in section 4.
+Somehow, I thought we had done that.

 Link motivation to problem statement, e.g.

-We need a highly scalable solution, because…
+We need a highly scalable solution, because… There are increasing numbers of data streams as it becomes easier and easier to build sensors, create new financial instruments, introduce new social media sources.

-We need online response times per window, because…
+We need online response times per window, because… reacting quickly to new trends can contribute to better services, improved economic efficiency etc.

-We can sacrifice 5% of the accuracy in favor of the above, because…
+We can sacrifice 5% of the accuracy in favor of the above, because… many times we don’t need to find all connections, but the connections we do find should be right.
+In trading for example, there is no loss in missing an opportunity cost, but the opportunities we see should be real.

-Linear distance (Pearson, Euclid, …) is fine, because…
+Linear distance (Pearson, Euclid, …) is fine, because… In the short term even complex functions are piecewise linear.

 Poor presentation